 - Volunteer together with your church or a ministry near you.
 (Be sure to take proper precautions to protect your health.)
 Some ministries need the most help at Christmas.
 But remember, too, that ministries that work year-round need help all the time, not just at the holidays.
 Find one your family can be involved with regularly.

 - Offer to match donations.
 Challenge your kids to give, and tell them you’ll match their donations dollar for dollar up to an amount you’ve chosen.
 Depending on their age, you may choose to help them develop a plan or let them make their own plan for how they will give the money.

-- Bring a sweet treat to your next-door neighbor with a card that shares your family’s favorite Bible verse or some words about why Christmas is so meaningful to you.
+- Bring a sweet treat to your next-door neighbor with a card that shares a favorite Bible verse or some words about why Christmas is so meaningful to you.

 - Plan a family mission trip for a week of service next year or whenever it will be safe to travel there, near home or abroad.
 Spend time during any days you have off this month to research where you would like to serve together, and plan together for how you will save or fundraise for your trip.

 - Open a Giving Fund at NCF for each of your kids or grandkids as a Christmas gift this year, and pre-fund it so they can experience granting to a charity immediately.
 Show them how to sign in to their Giving Funds to research charities that are already approved by NCF to receive their donations or to recommend a new one.